jvegaf/flatcam-Arch/README.md

 ```

-- Make the setup.sh executable and run it
+- Make the setup.sh executable and run it:
 ```
 chmod +x setup.sh; ./setup.sh
 ```

 - if the previous command is successful and has no errors, run FlatCAM with the command: python FlatCAM.py

-- Alternatively you can install it on Ubuntu with:
+- Alternatively you can install it on Arch with:
 ```
 # Optional if depencencies are missing
 make install_dependencies